philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

 - **Concurrent React (also known as Time Slicing).** With the help of the new [Fiber architecture](https://www.youtube.com/watch?v=ZCuYPiUIONs) rewrite that got released with React 16, React can now pause during rendering and yield[^2] to the main thread.

-  ➡️ With this feature, we're able to split long running rendering tasks into small chunks.
+  ➡️ With this feature, we’re able to split long running rendering tasks into small chunks.

 - **Scheduler.** A general purpose cooperative main thread scheduler developed by the React Core team makes it possible to register callbacks with different priority levels in the browser.